NuoLiLabBCM/Pipelines_Ephys/Kilosort_spike_sorting_NP/PreProcessing/README.md

 # NOTE
 If using a newer version of SpikeGLX for acquisition, use the scripts under "ecephys_spike_sorting-master_v2024_01.rar" and setups under "setups_v2024_01".
-The installation steps are the same as mentioned under [Installation](#installation).
+The installation and usage steps are the same as mentioned under [Installation](#installation) & [Usage](#usage).

 # Ecephys pipeline
 Originally forked from [https://github.com/jenniferColonell/ecephys_spike_sorting](https://github.com/jenniferColonell/ecephys_spike_sorting).
 Added some functionality to use with Li Lab's data preprocessing pipeline.